mengbinhao/jack-note/docs/english/everyday.md

   > Can you throw this one in?
   > I saw this from xxx for yyy, If you can price match that for me.
 I'll buy it from you
   > Is there any discount if I pay cash?

-- 谁说不是呢
-  > I can't agree with you more
-  > True dat
-  > touche
-  > well said
-  > You said it best

-- salary
-  > Hi, xxx, I hope you're having a great day.
-It's been almost two years since I started working here.
-I really enjoyed working here and I look forward to many more years to come.
-I'd like to set up a meeting with you to talk about my salary situation
-  > I would like to request a pay raise by five percent, which would put my compensation in line with industry standard
-  > When I first got started on my position, I was responsible for A,B and C. I successfully completed all these tasks, and now I have picked up A and B, And I believe I'm doing a good job on it, I say this because I have achieved this and this
-  > I've done a little bit of research on my own
-  > I found that market compensation for people in my position with similar years of experience are in this range
-  > I'd like to be somewhere in the middle
-  > I think a raised by five percent is appropriate
-  > I love working here and I like to stay with this company, but can you level with me as to my future prospects here in this company?
-  > I'd like to revisit this conversation in three to six months.
-In the meanwhile, could you tell me what would merit this raise?

 - hobby
   > What do you like to do in your free time?